Graph sub-sampling for divide-and-conquer algorithms in large networks: Theoretical Results

-to quantify the mis-clustering of the algorithm.
+where $\bc^*$ are the true CP labels, i.e., $c_i^*=1$ if node $i$ is a core node in the data-generating process, and 0 otherwise.
 The following result is analogous to Theorem 3.1 from \cite{mukherjee2021two}.\\

-{\bf Theorem 3.2:} {\it Given some network $A$ and sampling scheme $\mathcal S$, let $S$ be a randomly chosen sub-graph.
-Let $\hat{\bc}$ be estimated CP labels using the CP divide-and-conquer algorithm.
+{\bf Theorem 3.2:} {\it Given some graph $G$ with adjacency matrix $\bA$ and sampling scheme $\mathcal S$, let $S$ be a randomly chosen sub-graph.
+Let $\hat{\bc}$ be the estimated CP labels using the CP divide-and-conquer algorithm.
 Then the expected mis-clustering rate, $\mathbb E\delta(\hat\bc,\bc^*)$ can be bounded by}

-{\it where $\hat{\bc}^{(S)},(\bc^*)^{(S)}\in\{0,1\}^{qn}$ are the estimated and true CP labels, respectively, restricted to sub-graph $S$ and $y_i^{(S)}=1$ if node $i$ is in the core and was not sampled in sub-graph $S$, and 0 otherwise.}
+{\it where $\hat{\bc}^{(S)},(\bc^*)^{(S)}\in\{0,1\}^{qn}$ are the estimated and true CP labels, respectively, restricted to sub-graph $S$, and $y_i^{(S)}=1$ if node $i$ is in the core and was not sampled in sub-graph $S$, and 0 otherwise.}

 Please see the Supplemental Materials for all proofs in this sub-section.
 Similar to the results of $\mathsf{PACE}$, our error bound has two terms; the first which primarily depends on the CP algorithm, and the second which only depends on the sub-sampling routine.
 Indeed, if the expected fraction of mis-classified nodes and the expected fraction of core nodes that are not sampled both go to 0 for large $n$, then this entire term will converge to 0.
+One noticeable difference between the two results is that Theorem 3.2 does not depend on $B$, the number of sub-samples, while Theorem 3.1 does.
+This discrepancy is because the CP divide-and-conquer algorithm divides the number of times a node was assigned to the core by $B$, rather than the number of times it was sub-sampled.
+If we had taken the latter approach, then $B$ would have appeared in the final result, along with a term counting the number of times a node was sampled.

 We focus on the second term which is the expected number of core nodes which are not sampled in a given sub-graph.
 First, this term shows the importance of using a sub-sampling routine which samples core nodes with high probability.
 Indeed, if the probability of a core node being sampled increases, then this term decreases.
 Secondly, this term notably differs from the analogous term in the $\mathsf{PACE}$ theory.
 The CP algorithm divides the estimates by $B$, the total number of sub-samples, instead of the number of sub-graphs for which a node was sampled as in the $\mathsf{PACE}$ algorithm.
 Because of this, an error is guaranteed if a core node is not sampled.
 This choice will make the theory easier to derive, but puts us at risk of greater error.
 The key observation is that in real-world networks, the number of the core nodes is typically much smaller than the number of peripheral nodes.
 Indeed, in practice we found that dividing by $B$ instead of the number of times a node was sub-sampled led to improved performance.